Moving to Denmark

 Prospective buyers are required to make Denmark the ‘Centre of their life’ which in practical terms means you must prove that the residence you are buying in Denmark is the one you will be living in for most of the year.

 Property prices have risen at a steady rate.
-As a rough guide to purchasing an apartment, you can expect to pay 44,425 kr (£3,733) per square meter in the city centre of Copenhagen.
-A three-bedroom apartment for a family in the city centre would be around 17,154 Kr (£2,008) per calendar month for those electing to rent.
+As a rough guide to purchasing an apartment, you can expect to pay 37,000 kr (£4,400) per square meter in the city centre of Copenhagen.

 ‘Andelslejlighed’ is the Danish equivalent of shared ownership or co-operative housing where you own property together with others and run it as a cooperative housing society, sharing expenses and duties and can prove a more affordable means of owning property in Denmark.

-If you require specific medication it is worth researching whether there are any restrictions on bringing it or larger amounts of it into the country well ahead of time.
+If you take prescribed medication, it is worth researching whether there are any restrictions on bringing it or larger amounts of it into the country.
 Special permits may be required for certain types of medication.

 There are restrictions, among other things, on:

 Weaponry and ammunition

 Knives and other dangerous items

 Certain gambling devices